tachyon999/quark-composition-visualization-charmed-hadrons/README.md

-# quark-composition-visualization-charmed-hadrons
+# Quark Composition Visualization

-Developing a program using Python language to visualize the quark composition according to the constituent quark model of ground-state charmed hadrons.
-The goal is to create a series of pie charts, where each chart represents a different charm particle, with the area of circle to be proportional to the particle's lifetime.
+This program visualizes the quark composition of ground-state charm mesons and baryons.

+## How to Run

+1. Make sure you have Python 3 installed.
+2. Dependencies
+	- Python 3.7 or higher
+	- Matplotlib
+	- NumPy